asevillasastre/Autoclicker/README.md

 You can use the well-known:
 > python -m pip install -U [library]

-### parameters
+### How to configure it

-- start_stop_key: tecla que has de pulsar para iniciar el autoclickado
+- start_stop_key: key you have to press to start autoclicking
-- stop_key: idem para finalizarlo
+- stop_key: ditto to end it
-- delay_intervalo: intervalo de segundos entre los que se hara aleatoriamente un autoclickado
+- delay_interval: interval of seconds between which an autoclick will be done randomly
-- pulsed_key: tecla en la que se hara el autoclickado
+- pulsed_key: key on which autoclicking will be done